-The levels of carbon stocks is sourced from different studies in Ethiopia (Negash et al., 2013; Tadesse et al., 2014; Negash and Kanninen, 2015; Negash and Starr, 2015; Vanderhaegen et al., 2015a; De Beenhouwer et al., 2016; Denu et al., 2016).
+Information regarding the levels of carbon stocks is sourced from different studies in Ethiopia (Negash et al., 2013; Tadesse et al., 2014; Negash and Kanninen, 2015; Negash and Starr, 2015; Vanderhaegen et al., 2015a; De Beenhouwer et al., 2016; Denu et al., 2016).
 Carbon quantities are valued using the market price of carbon and the social price of capital.
 On average, the above carbon stock levels were higher in semi forest coffee systems estimated at 208 C Mg per ha valued at US\$ 4,964-31,314 while that of the garden coffee systems was estimated at 158.8 C Mg per ha valued at US\$ 3,788-23,892.
 On the other hand, the below carbon levels were lower in semi-forest coffee system estimated at 95 C Mg per ha valued at US\$ 2,254-14,219 while in the garden coffee system 123 C Mg per ha valued at US\$ 2,940-18,545.

-Water pollution from processing waste in to water bodies
+Water pollution from processing waste into water bodies

 Coffee processing plants are among the major agro-based industries responsible for water pollution in Ethiopia.
-The most commonly used processing method in Ethiopia is the wet processing one and it is expanding in the country (Minuta and Jini, 2017).
+The most commonly used processing method in Ethiopia is wet processing, and it is expanding in the country (Minuta and Jini, 2017).
 Wet processed coffee is considered superior in quality than dry processed coffee.
 In Ethiopia, there are more than 400 wet coffee processing installations, all of which are located at the vicinity of rivers (Woldesenbet, Woldeyes and Chandravanshi, 2014; Olani, 2018).
-This is because a lot of water is needed for washing the beans, removing the pulp and the mucilage, but also to use the water bodies for direct disposal of the wastewater released from the wet coffee processing plants.
-All in all, wet coffee processing industries in Ethiopia do not re-use the water, which is used once for de-pulping and fermentation.
+This is because a lot of water is needed to wash the beans, remove the pulp and the mucilage.
+Water bodies are also used for the direct disposal of the wastewater released from the wet coffee processing plants.
+All in all, wet coffee processing industries in Ethiopia do not re-use the water which is used for de-pulping and fermentation.
 Thus, all the generated wastewater is directly released to downstream water bodies, and sometimes in disposal pits (Olani, 2018).
 On average, coffee processing results in effluent wastewater to an extent of about 3,000 litres per tonne of coffee processed (Murthy et al., 2004).
 In addition, coffee by-products of wet processing constitute around 40% of the wet weight of the fresh fruit (Woldesenbet, Woldeyes and Chandravanshi, 2016).

-The rise in the number of wet coffee refineries has thus resulted in enormous disposal of waste effluents which are discharged unwisely into nearby natural water ways that flow into rivers and/or infiltrates ground water, becoming a main threat to surface and ground water qualities (Woldesenbet, Woldeyes and Chandravanshi, 2014; Tekle, 2015; Ejeta and Haddis, 2016).
-Wastewater directly discharged to the nearby water bodies also causes many severe health problems including; spinning sensation, eye, ear and skin irritation, stomach pain, nausea and breathing problem among the residents of nearby areas (Woldesenbet, Woldeyes and Chandravanshi, 2014).
+The rise in the number of wet coffee refineries has thus resulted in the enormous disposal of waste effluents which are unwisely discharged into nearby natural waterways that flow into rivers and/or infiltrate ground water, becoming a main threat to surface and ground water quality (Woldesenbet, Woldeyes and Chandravanshi, 2014; Tekle, 2015; Ejeta and Haddis, 2016).
+Wastewater directly discharged into nearby water bodies also causes many severe health problems including spinning sensations, eye, ear and skin irritation, stomach pain, nausea and breathing problems among the residents of nearby areas (Woldesenbet, Woldeyes and Chandravanshi, 2014).

 To value the cost of water pollution from wet coffee processing in Ethiopia, the cost of treating the wastewater is used as a proxy.
-The cost comprises of construction cost of the bioreactor (2,356 USD) and the total annual operating cost (2,998 USD).
+The cost is comprised of the construction cost of a bioreactor (2,356 USD) and the total annual operating cost (2,998 USD).
 Thus, the total annual cost of treating wastewater from coffee processing industries which we used as the proxy for water pollution was estimated at 5,354 USD (assuming 8 tonnes of coffee are processed daily).
 We adjusted the cost values for inflation using the CPI to reflect the real value as of 2017.